Dangerous Driving Solicitors

 Dangerous driving is the most serious (non-fatal) motoring offence that you can face.
 If convicted, you can face a custodial sentence of up to two years and a lengthy disqualification period.
 When you can re-apply for your licence, you can also expect extended re-testing.

-The offence of Dangerous Driving is committed if the way a person drives falls far below what would be expected of a competent, careful driver and it would be evident to a competent and careful driver that driving in that way would be dangerous.
+The offence is committed when the way a person drives falls far below what would be expected of a competent, careful driver and it would be evident to a competent and careful driver that driving in that way would be dangerous.

 Whether a person’s driving amounts to driving dangerously is assessed by a test that concentrates upon the nature of the driving rather than the driver’s state of mind at the relevant time.
 The first aspect of the test requires the driving to fall ‘far below what would be expected of a competent and careful driver’ and the second aspect of the test requires the dangerousness of the driving to be ‘obvious to a competent and careful driver.’